 Half moons are another simple way to prepare your onion.

 Used when you want long strips of onion that do not stay together super strongly.
-Uses include slices for cheeseburgers or hot dogs, salads, stews, and sauces where you want the onion to almost dissolve into the sauce.
+Uses include slices for cheeseburgers or hot dogs, salads, stews and sauces where you want to onion to almost dissolve into the sauce

 - Remove stem of onion